Do you ever find yourself in the skincare aisle, mulling over ingredient labels and feeling like you missed a language class in school?

 - Essence/treatment.
 If you’re applying an essence (a more concentrated formula that increases cell turnover to specifically hit fine lines, wrinkles, + overall skin tone), do that now.
 Otherwise, now’s the time to apply any other “treatment” products, which is especially helpful/relevant at nighttime.
 Spot treatments for breakouts (think salicylic acid or benzoyl peroxide) should come next, or any sort of acid treatment or retinol product. *Note: ONLY apply your retinols at night, since they break down from daylight or oxygen exposure – they can do more harm than good if worn in the day!

-- Favorite essence (it’s supposedly a perfect dupe to the pricier SK-II essence!)
+- Favorite essence (it’s supposedly a perfect alternative to the pricier SK-II essence!)

 - Serum.
 Basically, a waaaaaay more concentrated, nutrient-rich treatment formulated to address specific skin concerns you’re having.
 Whether you’re needing firming, softening, brightening, tightening, hydrating, anti-aging, acne-fighting, regenerating or repairing – there’s a serum for that.